nmlevin11/Project3/entertainment.md

 Next, we will look at a scatterplot of number of links vs. shares.
 An upward trend in this graph would indicate that articles with additional links tend to be shared more often.
+A downward trend would indicate that articles with additional links tend to be shared less often.

 ``` r
 #Create a scatterplot for num_hrefs vs shares